dragdomi/Booker/README.md

 Welcome screen:

-Books screen (also the main view of the app):
+Books screen (also the main view of the app).
+It enables user to browse his books, search them by keywords, filter them based on progress and sort them :
 ![Overview](Booker%20-%20Book%20Tracker/docs/screenshots/screenshot1.png)

-Book details screen, from here user can edit book data or update how many pages he read:
+Additional function of the main screen - ordering books:
 ![Overview](Booker%20-%20Book%20Tracker/docs/screenshots/screenshot2.png)

-Updating book progress:
+Book details screen, from here user can edit book data or update how many pages he read:
 ![Overview](Booker%20-%20Book%20Tracker/docs/screenshots/screenshot3.png)

 Add book screen, used to add new book to user's collection: